-The CALS Honors Program allows talented and highly motivated students to continue challenging themselves in the classroom and beyond.
+The CALS Honors Program allows highly motivated students to continue challenging themselves in the classroom and beyond.
 CALS has two different avenues to earn an Honors degree designation: Honors in Research or Honors in Major.
-Information about Honors in Major is located in the “requirements” tab for each major.
+Information about Honors in Major is located in the “Requirements” tab for each major.

 HONORS IN RESEARCH

 Students completing the CALS Honors in Research track engage in the university’s great research tradition through the completion of two research projects: an introductory project and a senior thesis project.
 Students identify a faculty mentor to oversee their research efforts and support their progression through the program.
 In addition to the hands-on research experience, students are required to enroll in coursework directed at furthering their knowledge in quality and ethical scientific discovery.
 Students who successfully complete Honors in Research will receive an Honors designation on their diploma.